 \section{Abstract}

-We present high resolution follow-up data of the planetary microlensing event MOA-2010-BLG-328, using Keck and the Hubble.
-Keck data, taken 8 years after the event, reveal a strong lens detection enabling a direct measurement of lens flux and source-lens relative proper motion.
-We find the relative source-lens proper motion to be $\mu_{\rm rel, Hel} = 4.07 \pm 0.34\ \rm mas\ yr^{-1}$, with the lens being $\sim10$ times fainter than the source.
-The lens was very faint in the Hubble passbands, and the small lens-source separation of $\sim$35 mas made its detection difficult.
-However, we obtained estimates of the lens magnitudes in Hubble bands by constraining its location to match the Keck K-band detection.
-The original analysis by \citet{Furusawa2013} reports a degenerate light curve, with several viable models depending on higher-order effects.
-We attempt to break the degeneracy by remodeling the event using constraints from follow-up data.
-Our best fit model includes parallax, orbital motion, xallarap and the magnification of a source companion.
-Models omitting any of these are excluded.
-However, even with a lens detection the solution remains unclear, as the degeneracy between a nearby late M dwarf and a distant early M dwarf in the disk persists, and cannot be broken with NIR data alone.
-We conclude the lens is either a $\sim0.2\ M_{\odot}$ star at $2-3$kpc, or a $\sim0.5\ M_{\odot}$ star at $4-5$kpc.
-This study highlights the importance of multi-band data and comprehensive modeling to resolve microlensing degeneracies.
+We present high-resolution follow-up data of the microlensing event MOA-2010-BLG-328, using Keck and the Hubble Space Telescope.
+Keck data, taken 8 years after the event, reveal a strong lens detection enabling measurement of lens flux and source-lens relative proper motion.
+We find $\mu_{\rm rel, Hel} = 4.07 \pm 0.34\ \rm mas\ yr^{-1}$, with the lens $\sim10$ times fainter than the source.
+The lens was very faint in the Hubble passbands, and the small $\sim$35 mas lens-source separation made its detection difficult.
+However, we estimated lens magnitudes in Hubble bands by constraining its location to match the Keck $K$-band detection. \citet{Furusawa2013} reported a degenerate light curve, with viable models including microlensing parallax and lens orbital motion, or xallarap.
+We attempt to break this degeneracy by remodeling the event with constraints from high-resolution imaging, but find none of their models fit.
+Instead, fitting the follow-up data requires microlensing parallax, lens orbital motion, and a magnified binary companion to the host, with xallarap.
+The high-resolution data do break the “ecliptic degeneracy” common in Galactic bulge microlensing events with parallax signals.
+Models omitting any of these effects are excluded.
+However, a new degeneracy allows different combinations of parallax, orbital motion, xallarap, and source companion magnification to explain the light curve.
+These require either a nearby late M dwarf host or a more distant early M dwarf host, indistinguishable with NIR data alone.

 \keywords{adaptive optics - planets and satellites, gravitational lensing, detection - proper motions, xallarap}